Delta24-sterol reductase

 Thus, the two substrates of this enzyme are 5alpha-cholest-7-en-3beta-ol and NADP+, whereas its 3 products are 5alpha-cholesta-7,24-dien-3beta-ol, NADPH, and H+.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is sterol:NADP+ Delta24-oxidoreductase.
-This enzyme is also called lanosterol Delta24-reductase.
-This enzyme participates in biosynthesis of steroids.
+This enzyme is also called lanosterol Delta24-reductase, and it participates in biosynthesis of steroids.